 All industries and verticals are adopting cloud services across all layers of cloud deployment models — Software as a Service (SaaS), Infrastructure as a Service (IaaS) and Platform as a Service (PaaS).

-Cloud services have also evolved to address myriad challenges that IT departments face, including common challenges such as Desktop managed services, Wifi services and disaster recovery as a service.
+Cloud services have also evolved to address myriad challenges that IT departments face, including common issues like desktop managed services, Wi-Fi services, and disaster recovery as a service.

 Essentially, if there is a complex problem that needs to be addressed within an IT department, you are guaranteed to find a cloud-based solution.